aseber/PathFindingVisualization/README.md

 At the top right of the program you will notice a set of numbers.
 These numbers are very important in determining the efficiency of the algorithm
 * Nodes Open - Shows the number of nodes added to the "Open" queue
 * Nodes Closed - Shows the number of nodes added to the "Closed" queue
-* Path length - Shows the length of the most optimal path found.
+* PathfindingAlgorithms.Path length - Shows the length of the most optimal path found.
 * Run Time - Shows the running time of the algorithm